 Is Cancun Safe?

 Many U.S. citizens considering a trip south of the border wonder if Cancun is safe.
-The short answer is yes; it’s a very safe place to visit as long as you take a few simple precautions.
-Let’s look at how to stay safe while vacationing in Cancun.
+The short answer is yes; it’s a very safe place to visit as long as you exercise increased caution as you would while on vacation anywhere in the world.

-Is Cancun Safe at Night?
+Is Cancun Safe At Night?

-- Choose accommodation wisely and check reviews to make sure the area and building are safe.
+- Choose accommodation wisely and check reviews to make sure the area and building are safe

-- Stick with your friends and make sure everyone comes home together.
+- Stick with your friends and make sure everyone comes home together

-- Watch your drinks while you’re partying, and don’t accept beverages from strangers.
+- Watch your drinks while you’re partying, and don’t accept beverages from strangers

-- Get a great travel insurance policy just in case anything does happen (it’s a must-have for international travel).
+- Get a great travel insurance policy just in case anything does happen (it’s a must-have for international travel)

-For shorter journeys, ‘colectivos’ (minibuses) operate throughout the city and can be flagged down from the street.
+For shorter journeys, ‘colectivos’ (mini buses) operate throughout the city and can be flagged down from the street.
 Schedules are a little looser for colectivos, so ask your hotel’s front desk where you can catch one.

 Safe Areas to Stay in Cancun